cgorshing/ueberauth_stackoverflow/README.md

 # Quick Note
 This is not ready for public consumption yet.
+This is in alpha stage and there are some issues that need to be sorted out before it will be ready for others to use.

 # Überauth StackOverflow